Edward Cruttwell: Personal life

 Cruttwell was married to Gwenydd Erskine on 21 December 1893 at Bapchild in Kent.
 Cruttwell had met Erskine through Erskine's brother George Erskine who had been apprenticed to William Bell when Cruttwell was assistant resident engineer at Neath Harbour.
 The Cruttwells had three sons: Clement Henry, born on 16 July 1896; Patrick Erskine, born on 28 June 1899; and Colin Edward, born on 19 March 1901.

-He was a supporter of votes for women (female suffrage), it being noted in 1909 that he "has written to the three members of parliament in whose constituencies he is entitled to vote...[and] promised to place his votes at the next election in favour of the W.S.P.U."
+He was a supporter of women's suffrage.
+It was noted in 1909 that he had "written to the three members of parliament in whose constituencies he is entitled to vote...[and] promised to place his votes at the next election in favour of the W.S.P.U."

 A keen sailor, he obtained his Yacht Master's Certificate in 1889 for his own yacht Mona, a double masted yawl of 19 tons.

 During his career, Cruttwell accumulated considerable wealth.
 In 1911, his main residence was Bayfield House, Little Bookham, near Leatherhead in Surrey, a substantial property with 45 acres and 15 bedrooms.
 From there he moved to Fox Mead, also in Little Bookham, and he would die in a nearby cottage called Rosemary in Clinton Road, Leatherhead.

 By 1927 he had the 2024 equivalent of around £5 million and owned several properties, but he lost most of his fortune (held in railway shares) during the Great Depression.
 Cruttwell died on 10 November 1933 of cerebral thrombosis and arteriosclerosis.
 His wife Gwenydd survived him and died on 11 January 1949.